2019 Florida A&M Rattlers football team

 The 2019 Florida A&M Rattlers football team represented Florida A&M University as member of the Mid-Eastern Athletic Conference (MEAC) during the 2019 NCAA Division I FCS football season.
 The Rattlers were led by second-year head coach Willie Simmons and played their home games at Bragg Memorial Stadium.
 Florida A&M finished the year 9–2 overall and 7–1 in MEAC play to post with the best record in the MEAC and across all HBCU schools.
-However, in May 2019, Florida A&M had been banned from 2019 postseason play, so could not compete in the Celebration Bowl or for a MEAC championship.
+However, in May 2019, Florida A&M had been banned from 2019 postseason play; as a result, the team could not compete in the Celebration Bowl or for a MEAC championship.

-Previous season

-The Rattlers finished the 2018 season 6–5, 5–2 in MEAC play to finish in a tie for second place.

 Preseason

 MEAC poll

 In the MEAC preseason poll released on July 26, 2019, the Rattlers were predicted to finish in third place.

 Preseason All–MEAC teams

 The Rattlers had eleven players selected to the preseason all-MEAC teams.